wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (c) in the circumstances he or she could not reasonably have been expected to take steps to ensure that the company complied with the subsection of this section to which the charge relates.

-    Section 225: substituted, on 2 September 1996, by section 11 of the Sale of Liquor Amendment Act 1996 (1996 No 143).
+    Section 225: replaced, on 2 September 1996, by section 11 of the Sale of Liquor Amendment Act 1996 (1996 No 143).

     Section 225(5): amended, on 1 December 1999, by [section 110][540] of the Sale of Liquor Amendment Act 1999 (1999 No 92).